jahanvi-Ichchhapuriya/CMOS-Circuit-Design-Spice-Simulation-using-Sky130nm-technology/README.md

 ## Static behaviour evaluation-CMOS inverter robustness-Noise Margin

-### L1 Introduction to Noise Margin
+### L1 Introduction to Noise Margin</br>
-Now we will learn CMOS inverter's robustness towards the Noise Margin.
-Also we see the Noise margin evaluation for CMOS inverter. </br>
+We now examine the CMOS inverter's robustness through the lens of **Noise Margin**—a key metric for assessing noise immunity.</br>

-**Noise Margin**: It is a measure of how much unwanted electrical noise a logic circuit can tolerate on its input without producing an incorrect output. </br>
+**Noise Margin** quantifies the maximum tolerable input voltage deviation that a logic gate can withstand while still maintaining correct output logic levels.
+It essentially measures the circuit's resilience against electrical disturbances.</br>

 For example if we consider an ideal Inverter, for inputs 0/1 it gives output as 1/0.
 The slope of switch is infinite. </br>